JimDenis/Password_Gen/README.md

 -   Hit "OK" for yes & "Cancel" for no
 -   It will the prompt you "Do you want to use special charters"
 -   Hit "OK" for yes & "Cancel" for no
--   Assuming you answered yes "OK" to one of the above prompts it will generate your password.
+-   Assuming you answered yes "OK" to one or more of the above prompts it will generate your password.
 -   See example below.....

 ![Alt text](screencapture-jimdenis-github-io-Password_Gen-1595974932947.png)